 - Place in the prepared pan, smooth the top and add the candy corn and sprinkle the chopped pecans.
 Place in the fridge to set for 2-3 hours.

 - Cut into squares and serve.
-Makes 28-36 pieces depending on the size you cut them.
+Makes about 40 pieces if you cut them small.
 Store in an airtight container in the fridge.
 Also freezes well

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission from the sale, but the price is the same for you.
 I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."